 High Blood Pressure

 Stress can lead to a short-term increase in blood pressure, and the relaxation response has been shown to reduce blood pressure on a short-term basis, allowing people to reduce their need for blood pressure medication.
-However, it is uncertain whether relaxation techniques can have long-term effects on high blood pressure.
+However, it's uncertain whether relaxation techniques can have long-term effects on high blood pressure.

 Irritable Bowel Syndrome

-An evaluation of research results by the American College of Gastroenterology concluded that relaxation therapy has not been shown to be beneficial for irritable bowel syndrome.
+An evaluation of research results by the American College of Gastroenterology concluded that relaxation techniques have not been shown to help irritable bowel syndrome.
 However, other psychological therapies, including cognitive-behavioral therapy and hypnotherapy, are associated with overall symptom improvement in people with irritable bowel syndrome.

-Relaxation techniques have been studied for hot flashes and other symptoms associated with menopause, but the quality of the research is not high enough to allow definite conclusions to be reached.
+Relaxation techniques have been studied for hot flashes and other symptoms associated with menopause, but the quality of the research isn't high enough to allow definite conclusions to be reached.

 Some research suggests that relaxation techniques may be beneficial for menstrual cramps, but definite conclusions can't be reached because of the small number of participants in the studies and the poor quality of some of the research.

 An evaluation of the research evidence concluded that some relaxation techniques, including guided imagery and progressive muscle relaxation, are likely to be effective in relieving nausea caused by cancer chemotherapy when used in combination with anti-nausea drugs.

 Some studies have indicated that relaxation exercises may be an effective approach for nightmares of unknown cause and those associated with posttraumatic stress disorder.
 However, an assessment of many studies concluded that relaxation is less helpful than more extensive forms of treatment (psychotherapy or medication).